okta-server-asa/StarterKit/AWS/ubuntu-alone/README.md

 ## Terraform Input Variables

-Create a `terraform-tfvars` file in this directory.
+Create a `terraform.tfvars` file in this directory.

 In this file, include the following:
 ```